Carriacou Island, Grenada

 If you are thinking about moving to Carriacou Island, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Carriacou Island can vary greatly depending on the type and location of the property.
 For a modest house, prices can start in the low hundreds of thousands of dollars.
 For larger, more luxurious properties, prices can reach into the millions.
-However, it's important to note that these are average prices and actual costs can vary," said one expat who made the move to Carriacou Island.
+However, it's important to note that these are average prices and actual costs can vary," remarked one expat living in Carriacou Island, Grenada.

 What should I bring when moving to Carriacou Island?